RonenNess/MonoGame-SceneGraph/README.md

 Simple Nodes &amp; Entities for scene graphs in MonoGame.

 ## What is it
-This mini-lib implements basic node and transformations to allow easy implementation of scene graphs.
+This mini-lib implements basic node and transformations required to implement a scene graphs in MonoGame.

 ### But what's a scene graph?